 - For the frosting: Mix together the full 8 oz block cream cheese and one stick of butter on medium high until fully whipped together, about 2-3 minutes.

 - Decrease speed to low, and add the zest of two lemons and juice of one, followed by two of the cups of powdered sugar.
 Combine on low speed for a minute or two, until the powdered sugar isn't loosely sitting on top, then increase to medium.
 Stop and add the rest of the powdered sugar and the tsp of pure vanilla, and mix on medium-low.
 Pipe onto cooled cupcakes.

 Rate my Recipe:

-Garden Spells, The Sugar Queen, The Girl Who Chased the Moon, The Peach Keeper, and Lost Lake are all books also by Sarah Addison Allen.
+Garden Spells is the prequel to this book.
+The Sugar Queen, The Girl Who Chased the Moon, The Peach Keeper, and Lost Lake are all fantastic books also by Sarah Addison Allen.

 Arcadia Falls by Carol Goodman is also about the relationship between a mother and daughter, with a hint of magic and the difficulties of life, especially the old, secret fears of a mother who wishes to protect her daughter from her own past, but still allow her to grow in her own knowledge and appreciation of folklore and history.

 The Forgotten Garden by Kate Morton is also about a granddaughter piecing together her grandmother’s secrets in a beautiful setting of the family’s old house with its enchanted garden and unexpected challenges.

 The Ocean at the End of the Lane by Neil Gaiman is also about magic, from the perspective of a man reflecting on a strange event in his childhood that involved a powerful magical family of women who helped save him from an evil that had invaded his own family’s life.